The gallbladder is a small, pear-shaped internal organ, located on the underside of the liver, with the primary function of storing bile.

 Types of Gallbladder Removal Surgery

-Gallbladder removal can be safely performed with two different surgical techniques – laparoscopic and open.
+New Jersey gallbladder removal can be safely performed with two different surgical techniques – laparoscopic and open.
 After thorough examination, Dr. Gritsus will recommend the most appropriate surgical approach for you.

 Laparoscopic Gallbladder Removal